Hero Image

 Transform Lives Through Christ-Centered Counseling

 Southern Adventist University’s Master of Science in Professional Counseling program prepares compassionate, skilled counselors to serve as leaders in their communities.
-Accredited by CACREP and aligned with CAEP standards, this graduate program provides two emphases—Clinical Mental Health Counseling and School Counseling—preparing students for meaningful careers in diverse settings.
-Rooted in a biblical worldview, our curriculum integrates faith with evidence-based practices, emphasizing servant leadership, multicultural competence, and reflective decision-making.
-Whether you aspire to guide individuals through life’s challenges or support K-12 students, Southern’s MS in Professional Counseling equips you with the knowledge, skills, and credentials to thrive in today’s counseling profession while honoring Christian values.
+Accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and aligned with the Council for the Accreditation of Educator Preparation (CAEP), students choose between two emphases in Clinical Mental Health Counseling and School Counseling, and post-master’s certificates also are available.
+Rooted in a biblical worldview and readying students for meaningful careers in diverse settings, the counseling curriculum integrates faith with evidence-based practices, emphasizing servant leadership, multicultural competence, and reflective decision-making.
+For students aspiring to guide individuals through life’s challenges or support K-12 students, the Southern’s program delivers knowledge, skills, and credentials to thrive in today’s counseling profession while honoring Christian values.

 Programs